Professor Radcliffe G. Edmonds III

 “Magic in the Ancient Greco-Roman World.”
 In Oxford Bibliographies Online: Classics.
 Ed.
 Dee Clayman.
 New York: Oxford University Press.

 “The Ephesia Grammata: Logos Orphaikos or Apolline Alexima pharmaka?” in The Getty Hexameters: Poetry, Magic, and Mysteries in Ancient Selinous, ed.
-Christopher Faraone & Dirk Obbink (forthcoming Oxford University Press).
+Christopher Faraone & Dirk Obbink.
+Oxford University Press (2013), pp. 97-106.

 “Persephone and Ļοινή: Recompense for the Powers of the Underworld in the 'Orphic' Gold Tablets and Pindar fr.
 133,” in Graf, Fritz, ed., Ritual Texts for the Afterlife, (forthcoming). (abstract)

 “Imagining the Afterlife in Greek Religion” in Oxford Handbook of Ancient Greek Religion, eds.
-Eidinow, Esther & Julia Kindt, (in preparation Oxford University Press).
+Eidinow, Esther & Julia Kindt, (forthcoming Oxford University Press).

 Associate Editor: Bryn Mawr Classical Review